 Additionally, Occupy Sandy might be filling a gap created by larger organizations like FEMA or the Red Cross so maybe it should not be framed as an issue of who is outperforming who and which one is better.
 The effort by Occupy Sandy probably does not include people with the experience providing emergency response that people working for FEMA or the Red Cross have.
 On the other hand, the Red Cross has reportedly been sending goods like blankets, which it prefers to not have to handle, to Occupy Sandy to distribute.

-In conclusion, the reason why Shapiro’s op-ed is notable and worth writing about is not that it makes the case for the Red Cross but rather that it lays bear the reality that a radical group of organizers have been tremendously successful.
+In conclusion, the reason why Shapiro’s op-ed is notable and worth writing about is not that it makes the case for the Red Cross but rather that it lays bare the reality that a radical group of organizers have been tremendously successful.
 There are reporters, residents and colleagues of Shapiro that find what they have done is exemplary.
 Corporations and businesses have considered donating, even though they may have had a distaste for Occupy Wall Street.
 But, in the end, for people like Shapiro, their business or capitalist ideology is impossible to ignore and Shapiro recognizes the popularity and respect is so high that he must justify a rational business decision to not support Occupy Sandy.